JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Retrieves the path of a special folder.

 ```
-FUNCTION AfxGetSpecialFolderLocation (BYVAL nFolder AS LONG) AS CWSTR
+FUNCTION AfxGetSpecialFolderLocation (BYVAL nFolder AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |